 So, is anyone ever able to quit their day job after selling their first MG or chapter book?
-I need a reality check.
+I need a writing reality check.

 Some YA writers can quit their day jobs after a major sale/auction (though I still don’t know if I would advise this) because, if it’s going to get big, YA money tends to be bigger than MG, chapter book, early reader or picture book money.
 But even with YA, it’s rare that an author can quit their day job after their first book sells.
 It’s even more rare that all this wonderful stuff happens with a debut creator.

 You Can Build a Career with Writing, But…

 That said, most writers do end up making a career and an income with their writing, just not by publishing books alone.
 They’re not wasting time figuring out how to become a bestselling author; they work hard at related writing pursuits.
 They teach workshops, they teach at a school or university, they freelance for newspapers and magazines, they write nonfiction, they copywrite, they edit, they tutor…there are lots of trades that use a writer’s skillset.